vyos/vyos-build/README.md

 ## Building the ISO image inside a docker container

-Using our `Dockerfile` you can create your own Docker container that can be used to build a VyOS ISO image.
-The `Dockerfile` contains some of the most used packages needed to build a VyOS ISO, a qemu image, and several of the submodules.
+Using our [Dockerfile](docker/Dockerfile) you create your own Docker container that is used to build a VyOS ISO image or other required VyOS packages.
+The [Dockerfile](docker/Dockerfile) contains some of the most used packages needed to build a VyOS ISO, a qemu image, and several of the submodules.
+Please note that this is not complete and only gives you a brief overview!

 ```
 squashfs-tools           # Required for squashfs file system